Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

 \subsection{Training Circuits and Dataset for Q-fid}

 Training Q-fid requires a large QC dataset that is also diversified in circuit depth and width, as the relationship between fidelity and circuit size is not necessarily linear.
-Although a deeper QC tends to have a lower fidelity, its output is not always unusable.
-Some deep but simple algorithms like the Quantum Phase Estimation (QPE) algorithm can be executed on noisy hardware and still give an output that is very likely to be the correct answer.
-Conversely, a shallow QC using multiple qubits with complex connections will experience a higher error rate than a QC only using one qubit with no CNOT connection.

-In this work, we utilize the RB protocol to efficiently create a QC dataset to train Q-fid.
+In this work, we utilize the RB circuits to efficiently create a QC dataset to train Q-fid.
 Because the gates in RB circuits are randomly generated, they span over all different types of gates, depths, widths, and qubit interactions.
 This provides the required diversity of width and depth for the dataset.
-Most of the computing complexity for generating RB circuits comes from calculating the final circuit block that reverses the previous operations, and it can be calculated efficiently in polynomial time, proved by the Gottesman-Knill theorem \cite{GK}.
+In our generated \textit{ibm\textunderscore nairobi} dataset, all the available gates [X, RZ, SX, CNOT, Measurement] are sufficiently covered on all possible qubits, resulting in 40 total unique text labels plus the placeholder \texttt{none} label.
+The most common gate label in the dataset is \texttt{rz3} with \(2,341,798\) appearances, and the least common label is \texttt{m4} with \(29,528\) appearances.

 Using RB circuits in training provides many benefits, one of the advantages is that it greatly simplifies fidelity calculation.
 Every RB circuit is by definition equivalent to an identity operator, so if the qubits are initialized to $\ket{0...0}$, we know the ideal output states must also be $\ket{0...0}$.
-This means that in order to calculate the ground-truth training labels (d-$R^{2}$) for an RB circuit, we only need to obtain one noisy output distribution of the circuit.
+This means that in order to calculate the ground-truth training labels (d-$R^{2}$ scores) for an RB circuit, we only need to obtain one noisy output distribution of the circuit.
+In addition, most of the computing complexity for generating RB circuits comes from calculating the final circuit block that reverses the previous operations, and it can be calculated efficiently in polynomial time, proved by the Gottesman-Knill theorem \cite{GK}.

-Figure \ref{4a_dict} gives the gate statistics of one training dataset generated on the quantum processor \textit{ibm\textunderscore nairobi} using the RB protocol.
-We see that all the available gate operations and qubits on \textit{ibm\textunderscore nairobi} have been sufficiently covered.
-Thus we can be assured that the trained Q-fid model is not biased.